-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE Target: 80% had actually used the Aquatic Centre, we don't have results for users only.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE There is a high level of satisfaction reported from users of the Richmond Aquatic Centre facility.
+At least 80% of users rate their satisfaction with Aquatic Centre facilities as fairly satisfied or better, in the annual residents' survey.
+ACHIEVED THE PER ACHIEV Target: 80% According to specific customer surveys throughout 2018/2019, 90% of customers were satisfied.
+As the annual residents' survey did not specify whether residents had actually used the Aquatic Centre, we don't have results for users only.
 However, 74% of Richmond and Moutere-Waimea residents were fairly satisfied or better.
 The 2018 residents' survey did not measure satisfaction with the Aquatic Centre for residents or users.
 According to customer surveys throughout 2017/2018, users said they felt fairly satisfied or better for customer service (92%), wet and dry class timetable satisfaction (90%), overall cleanliness (88%) and services and programmes provided met the needs of customers (98%).
 The Richmond Aquatic Centre facility is well used.
 Admissions to the Aquatic Centre pool facility increases over time.
-ACHIERO TALLO Target: 230,000+ In 2018/2019, there were 303,072 paying visits. admissions.
+Target: 230,000+ admissions.
+ACHIEVED THE TENT In 2018/2019, there were 303,072 paying visits.
 In 2017/2018, there were 311,524 paying visits.
 The closure of the lane pool for retiling is likely to have contributed to the slightly lower number of visits this year compared to last year.
 Promotion and delivery of community events and recreational services.
-Residents attending a range of Councilorganised community events rate their satisfaction as 'fairly satisfied' or better, as measured through the annual residents' survey.
+Residents attending a range of Council-organised community events rate their satisfaction as 'fairly satisfied' or better, as measured through the annual residents' survey.
 Target: 75% of the community is very or fairly satisfied with Council activities or events.
 The annual residents' survey found that 81% of Tasman residents were very or fairly satisfied with Council-organised community events, the same as the results in 2018.
 This year, 6% of residents were not very satisfied and last year, 7% were not very satisfied.